Employees can be happy, motivated, or engaged, but an ideal employee encompasses all three, says Sharilyn Lauby at the HR Bartender blog.

 1. Let People Do What They Do Best

-In looking at the country of India, the Gallup study suggested that the reason many training and development programs introduced by Indian organizations did not produce the desired results is because they didn’t a factor in “employees’ talents, put employees in the right roles, (or) develop them according to their inherent strengths.”
+In looking at the country of India, the Gallup study suggested that the reason many training and development programs introduced by Indian organizations did not produce the desired results is because they didn’t see a factor in “employees’ talents, put employees in the right roles, (or) develop them according to their inherent strengths.”

 “At work, do you do what you well every day?”
 This is the single best question Indian organizations can ask their employees.
 Today, despite management teams’ best intentions to create a beneficial learning climate.
 These efforts often fall short because they don’t factor in employees’ talents.
 Remedying this begins with improving companies’ capacity to identify employees’ talents, put employees in the right roles, and develop them according to their inherent strengths.